hgmnz/practiceovertheory/source/_posts/2013-07-06-distributed-locking-in-postgres.markdown

 {% pullquote %}
-Applications in modern software development and delivery are distributed in nature. {" Distributed mutexes and locks are an important primitive to help ensure correctness of behavior under concurrent environments. "}
+Applications in modern software development and delivery are distributed in nature. {" Distributed mutexes and locks are an important primitive to help synchronize and ensure correctness of behavior under concurrent environments. "}
 {% endpullquote %}

-Many projects and products with distributed lock managers exist, but Postgres provides a lightweight mechanism that is suitable for many locking needs, without incurring the cost of additional infrastructure dependencies to an environment that already makes use of Postgres for data storage.
+Many projects and products with distributed lock managers exist (Zookeeper, Google Chubby, Doozer, etc), but Postgres provides a lightweight mechanism that is suitable for many locking needs, without incurring the cost of additional infrastructure dependencies to an environment that already makes use of Postgres for data storage.

 More information about advisory locks in postgres can be found [here](http://www.postgresql.org/docs/9.1/static/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS) and [here](http://www.postgresql.org/docs/9.1/static/explicit-locking.html#ADVISORY-LOCKS).